 Tesla Model X

 With its spaceship-like styling and ‘Falcon Wing’ doors, the Model X is the SUV to choose if you want to draw a crowd.
 While it lacks the ground clearance of some cars here, the Tesla has permanent four-wheel drive thanks to an electric motor on each axle.

 This will give it enough traction to easily cope with snow, but you might want to think twice about entering the Dakar Rally.
 The Model X can seat seven and has incredible performance: the fastest models hit 60mph in under three seconds and can travel 314 miles between charges.

-It might seem like an April Fool’s joke, but Tesla really is building a pickup truck.
-Aimed at taking a share of the massive utility-vehicle market (the three most popular vehicles in the US are pickups), the as-yet-unnamed Tesla pickup will be unveiled in late November 2019 in Los Angeles.
+It might seem like an April Fool’s joke, but Tesla really has built a pickup truck.
+Aimed at taking a share of the massive utility-vehicle market (the three most popular vehicles in the US are pickups), the so-called 'Cybertruck' was unveiled in late November 2019 in Los Angeles.

 Volvo XC40 Recharge